 Out of the five stages of a project’s life cycle (initiation, planning, execution, control, and closure), architects are active in three: planning, execution, and control.

-An architect’s daily workflow includes completing documentation, creating and assigning tasks, meetings with developers and clients, and coming up with smart architectural solutions to make your site flexible, extensible, and usable on the long term.
+While developing a Magento enterprise solution, an architect completes documentation, creates and assigns tasks, meets with developers and clients, and comes up with smart architectural solutions to make your site flexible, extensible, and usable in the long term.

-What’s the difference between a Magento Solution Specialist, a Magento Solution Architect, and a certified Magento developer?
+Magento development teams might have three different roles depending on your project scope: Magento Solution Specialist, a Magento Solution Architect, and a certified Magento developer.

-To gain a better understanding of the difference between these three roles, we asked Oksana Yakovlieva, Head of Project Management at our company.
-She used the analogy of a traditional construction project.
+To gain a better understanding of the difference between these three roles, we asked Oksana Yakovlieva, Head of Project Management at Elogic, to explain it better.

 The road to becoming an accomplished architect is long and arduous.
 There’s a steep learning curve for anything Magento-related, and architects have to stay ahead of this curve.
 Simply put, they need to know Magento inside and out — all the intricacies, sticking points, and pitfalls.